astropy/astropy/docs/io/votable/index.rst

 and `Version 1.4
 <https://www.ivoa.net/documents/VOTable/20191021/REC-VOTable-1.4-20191021.html>`_.
-Some flexibility is provided to support the 1.0 draft version and other nonstandard usage in the wild, see :ref:`pedantic-mode` for more details.
+Some flexibility is provided to support the 1.0 draft version and other nonstandard usage in the wild, see :ref:`verifying-votables` for more details.

 .. note::